laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ### Small prio

+- Get rid of navigationStreams on workout.
+Workout screen should be the one managing the pages.
+  And just pass the index and pages down as props, that way you wont need the whole thing.
 - Copy workout, on compeleted as in the overview on long press and copy the workout and add - copy to the name
 - Adjust sounds of countdown / female/male voice that counts down.
 - Set reminder for workout.